Emwat/hellospire/README.md

 - <kbd>Ctrl</kbd><kbd>B</kbd> : Decompile/Direct to source

 # Every mod character should do this
 - Before you publish, you should make sure your modID is all lowercase for Chinese compatibility.
+If after publish, you might end up deleting everyone's save file of your character.
 - Create a win screen.
 I'm tired of the Ironclad ending on modded characters.
 It's not that hard.
 You don't need 3 pictures.
 You can just use one picture.
 See Sonic.java.
 ```java
    @Override